thirdweb-dev/typescript-sdk/etc/sdk.api.md

     isTransferRestricted(): Promise<boolean>;
     // (undocumented)
     metadata: ContractMetadata<TokenERC721, typeof NFTCollection.schema>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@thirdweb-dev/sdk" does not have an export "Erc721BatchMintable"
-    //
-    // (undocumented)
     mintBatch(metadata: NFTMetadataOrUri[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@thirdweb-dev/sdk" does not have an export "Erc721BatchMintable"
-    //
-    // (undocumented)
     mintBatchTo(walletAddress: string, metadata: NFTMetadataOrUri[]): Promise<TransactionResultWithId<NFTMetadataOwner>[]>;
     mintTo(walletAddress: string, metadata: NFTMetadataOrUri): Promise<TransactionResultWithId<NFTMetadataOwner>>;
     mintToSelf(metadata: NFTMetadataOrUri): Promise<TransactionResultWithId<NFTMetadataOwner>>;